 - 1. If the Qualified Buyer sells the home during the Affordability Period: - a.
-For each year the Qualified Buyer stays in the home during the Affordability Period, such Qualified Buyer will be entitled to 10% of Homeowner Tax Credit Equity and will be entitled to any Homeowner Gain. - b.
-If the Qualified Buyer sells to another Qualified Buyer, no penalties will be assessed.
-Instead, such amount will be used to decrease the purchase price of the home for the new Qualified Buyer to ensure the housing price remains affordable. - c.
-If the Qualified Buyer sells to a non-qualified buyer or rents the home, such remaining amounts of SFTC will be subject to recapture by OHFA and OHFA will enforce the terms of the restrictive covenant. - d.
-The Project Development Owner or designated member of the Development Team must notify OHFA promptly of any sale and upon knowledge that the home has been rented and is no longer the primary dwelling of a Qualified Buyer. - 2.
+If the Qualified Buyer sells to another Qualified Buyer at an Affordable price, the deed will provide what, if any, Homeowner Gain the selling Qualified Buyer can keep, and if any penalty applies. - b.
+If the Qualified Buyer sells to a non-qualified buyer, sells at a price that is not Affordable, or rents the dwelling, such remaining amounts of SFTC may be subject to recapture by OHFA and OHFA will enforce the terms of the restrictive covenant. - c.
+The restrictive covenant shall have a provision requiring the Qualified Buyer selling the home to notify OHFA and the Project Development Owner of the sale.
+The restrictive covenant terms will present the notification method and what, if any penalty applies for failure to notify. - d.
+The Qualified Buyer, Project Development Owner, or designated member of the Development Team must notify OHFA promptly upon the knowledge that the home has been rented and is no longer the primary dwelling of the Qualified Buyer. - 2.
+As a preferred option for sale of each Single Family Dwelling, a right of first refusal may be established and enacted by the Project Development Owner or other member of the Development Team to repurchase the Single Family Dwelling from the Qualified Buyer. - 3.
 Project Development Owner shall make best efforts to provide ongoing Homebuyer Education to Qualified Buyers.
-In the event of foreclosure, default, or homeowner abandonment, the Project Development Owner shall make reasonable efforts to maintain affordability to the extent possible. - 3.
+In the event of foreclosure, default, or homeowner abandonment, the

+- Project Development Owner shall make reasonable efforts to maintain affordability to the extent possible. - 4.
 Any Qualified Buyer in the home at the end of the Affordability Period will be entitled to all equity gains and the risk of recapture will be zero.